dkondo/agent-tackle-box/projects/agent-debugger/README.md

 # adb: Agent Debugger for LangChain/LangGraph

-A TUI debugger that combines application-level agent inspection (state, memory, tool calls, messages) with Python-level debugging (breakpoints, stepping, variable inspection).
+A terminal UI debugger that combines application-level agent inspection (state, memory, tool calls, messages) with Python-level debugging (breakpoints, stepping, variable inspection).

 ## Motivation

 An agent developer needs to answer two kinds of questions simultaneously:

-1. **Application-level**: "Which node ran?
-What tool was called?
-How did state change?"
+1. **Application-level**: "How did state or memory change?
+What tools were called and how?"

 2. **Code-level**: "Why did this node produce that output?
 What's in the local variables at line 42?
 Why did the conditional branch go left?"

-Today you have to choose one or the other.
 When you stop at a breakpoint inside a node, you want to see _both_ the Python locals _and_ the graph-level context (which node, what triggered it, the full agent state).
 A combined debugger makes "zoom in / zoom out" seamless

 ## Quick Start